habi/TOMCAT/README.md

 - [`CenterAxis.py`](prescan/CenterAxis.py)` helps you to center the rotation axis.
     The calculations to do this are trivial, but annyoing to do over and over.
     If you use this script with the pins and image them first at 0° and 180° and then at 90° and 270° you should end up with a perfectly centered sample holder rotation axis.
-    Starting the script without any parameters should give you a descriptive help.
-- ```RadiographyAsStack.ijm``` is a script which can be run in the ImageJ control for the camera to capture a series of images from the camera and save them inside an ImageJ stack so they can be previewed immediately.
-    This is limited by available memory in ImageJ.

 ## scan
 These are scanning macros for use with [SPEC](http://www.certif.com/spec.html) and accompanying bash and Python scripts for running more complicated scans